praiskup/praiskup.github.io/_posts/2022-03-25-akonadi-and-postgres-moving-to-f36.md

 by Akonadi (under my UID, not `postgres=26`).

-So, this *"The source cluster was not shut down cleanly"* means here that there's a leftover lock/pid file in the data directory, and PG upgrade would probably simply recover after the lockfile removal.
-But since we have already have PG 13 installed (the postgresql-upgrade package), we can be more careful and let PG fix this for us:
+So, this *"The source cluster was not shut down cleanly"* means here that there's a leftover lock/pid file in the data directory, and the PG upgrade would probably simply recover after the lockfile removal.
+But since we have have PG 13 installed (the postgresql-upgrade package), we can be more careful and let the PG itself fix this for us:

     $ /usr/lib64/pgsql/postgresql-13/bin/pg_ctl start -D /home/praiskup/.local/share/akonadi/db_data/
     waiting for server to start....